lunarwriter/UCD-MS-1/README.md

 * __The Footer__

-    * The footer section includes links to the relevant social media sites for Dolly's Dojo.
+    * The footer section consists of three items: the name of the website, the copyright and links to the relevant social media sites for Dolly's Dojo.
         The links will open to a new tab to allow easy navigation for the user.
-    * The footer is valuable to the user as it encourages them to keep connected via social media
+    * The footer is valuable to the user as it encourages them to keep connected via social media.
+    * The footer contains the same design as the navigation bar.
+It gives the user a sense of consistency and aethetic.
+    * When viewed on tablet sized devices or smaller, the footer will collapse and stack the website, copyright and the social links on each other.
+        This way, there is no overlap between the items and the user will still have a neat overview of the footer items.

 <br>